susannahd/local_reporting/README.md

 This dashboard **does**:
 - Allow users to decide what variables are important to launching a data investigation
 - Output a map (darker circles indicate higher ranking) with the top 100 ranked counties based on user input
-- Output a table with the same top 100 ranked counties, their state, and their division, along with relevant data on gun violence, police violence, local newspapers, local nonprofit partners, Black/Latino media groups, Black population, the county's rank within its division, and the city's rank overall.
+- Output a table with the same top 100 ranked counties, their state, and their division, along with relevant data on gun violence, police violence, local newspapers, local nonprofit partners, Black/Latino media groups, Black population, the county's rank within its division, and the county's rank overall.
 - Allow users to download a csv of the data within the table to help guide decisions on local investigations and on-the-ground reporting

 This dashboard **doesn't**: